Stephen King Fast Facts

 2010 - Appears on an episode of the television show "Sons of Anarchy."
 His character's name is Bachman.

-April 2012 - The musical, "Ghost Brothers of Darkland County," written by King with music by John Mellencamp, premieres in Atlanta.
+April 2012 - The musical "Ghost Brothers of Darkland County," written by King with music by John Mellencamp, premieres in Atlanta.

-March 2013 - King and his wife, Tabitha King, pledge $3 million for renovation of the Bangor Public Library in Maine.
+March 2013 - King and his wife pledge $3 million for renovation of the Bangor Public Library in Maine.

 September 10, 2015 - Is awarded the National Medal of Arts by US President Barack Obama.

-November 3, 2015 - Releases a collection of short stories entitled, "The Bazaar of Bad Dreams."
+November 3, 2015 - Releases a collection of short stories entitled "The Bazaar of Bad Dreams."

 July 25, 2018 - King is an executive producer of a show written for the streaming service Hulu.
 The series, "Castle Rock," is named after the fictional small Maine town that provides the setting for various King books and stories.